Updating a subcluster

 In the description of the Yandex Data Processing cluster, add a section named

-subcluster_spec.autoscaling_configwith the required autoscaling settings for your subcluster:resource "yandex_dataproc_cluster" "data_cluster" { ... cluster_config { ... subcluster_spec { name = "<subcluster_name>" role = "COMPUTENODE" ... autoscaling_config { max_hosts_count = <maximum_number_of_VMs_in_group> measurement_duration = <load_measurement_interval> warmup_duration = <warmup_period> stabilization_duration = <stabilization_period> preemptible = <use_of_preemptible_VMs> cpu_utilization_target = <target_CPU_utilization_level> decommission_timeout = <decommissioning_timeout> } }Where:
+subcluster_spec.autoscaling_configwith the required autoscaling settings for your subcluster:resource "yandex_dataproc_cluster" "data_cluster" { ... cluster_config { ... subcluster_spec { name = "<subcluster_name>" role = "COMPUTENODE" ... autoscaling_config { max_hosts_count = <maximum_number_of_VMs_in_group> measurement_duration = <load_measurement_interval> warmup_duration = <warmup_period> stabilization_duration = <stabilization_period> preemptible = <use_of_preemptible_VMs> cpu_utilization_target = <target_CPU_utilization> decommission_timeout = <decommissioning_timeout> } }Where:

 max_hosts_count: Maximum number of hosts (VMs) in a subcluster.
 The minimum value is1, and the maximum value is100.measurement_duration: Period, in seconds, for which average utilization is calculated for each VM, in<value>sformat.
-The minimum value is60s(1 minute), and the maximum value is600s(10 minutes).warmup_duration: Time required to warm up a VM instance, in<value>sformat.
+The minimum value is60s(1 minute), and the maximum value is600s(10 minutes).warmup_duration: Time required to warm up a VM, in<value>sformat.
 The minimum value is0s, and the maximum value is600s.stabilization_duration: Period, in seconds, during which the required number of VMs cannot be decreased, in<value>sformat.
 The minimum value is60sand the maximum value is1800s.preemptible: Indicates if preemptible VMs are used.
-It can be eithertrueorfalse.cpu_utilization_target: Target CPU utilization level, in %.
+It can be eithertrueorfalse.cpu_utilization_target: Target CPU utilization, in %.
 Use this setting to enable scaling based on CPU utilization.
 Otherwise,yarn.cluster.containersPendingwill be used for scaling based on the number of pending resources.
-The minimum value is10, and the maximum value is100.decommission_timeout: Decommissioning timeout in seconds.
+The minimum value is10, and the maximum value is100.decommission_timeout: Decommissioning timeout, in seconds.
 The minimum value is0, and the maximum value is86400(24 hours).

 -